In public fight with Democrats, Trump says he would be 'proud' to shut down government over border wall

 "If I needed the votes for the wall in the House, I would have them in one session," Trump countered.
 "It would be done."

-But for two years he has been unable to muster those votes for a wall that served as his top campaign promise during the 2016 election.
+But for two years, he has been unable to muster those votes for his core campaign promise during the 2016 election — a wall along the U.S.-Mexico border that Trump vowed Mexico would pay for.

+Vice President Mike Pence watched Tuesday's spectacle unfold in silence as Trump and the Democrats also fought over the results of last month's midterm elections and their meaning.

+Outgoing White House Chief of Staff John Kelly and presidential advisers Ivanka Trump, Jared Kushner and Stephen Miller were also in the room for the meeting.

 Pelosi urged the president to stop bickering in front of the media.